docker/extensions-sdk/docs/dev/api/dashboard.md

 !!! warning "Method deprecated"

     This method is deprecated and will be removed in a future version.
-Use the the methods specified above.
+Use the methods specified above.

 ```typescript
 window.ddClient.openExternal("https://docker.com");